morandd/aframe-hexgraph-hexmap/README.md

 There are a few built-in palettes:
   `greypurple`, `aquablues`, `reds`, `redblue`, `RdYlBu`, `grass`, `winter`, `greens`,  `autumn`, `hot`, `viridis`, `plasma`, `parula`, and `cool`.
 These are taken from [ColorBrewer](http://colorbrewer2.org).
 See `MATLAB_PALETTE.md` for example of converting MATLAB colormaps to JSON.
 You can also specify a palette as a JSON array, as shown in the example.

+See [aframe-hexgraph-hexmap example]((https://morandd.github.io/aframe-hexgraph-hexmap/example/) to see the palette options in action.

 ### Animating ###